delucis/astro-netlify-cms/integrations/netlify-cms/README.md

 # astro-integration-netlify-cms

-This is an experimental way to add Netlify CMS’s admin dashboard to any Astro project using the new Integrations API.
+This is an experimental way to add Netlify CMS’s admin dashboard to any Astro project using Astro’s Integrations API.

 ## Installation